dasch-swiss/dsp-tools/docs/internal/fast-xmlupload.md

 will be stored in the given `--output-dir` directory.
 If the output directory doesn't exist, it will be created automatically.

-Additionally, to the output directory, a pickle file is written with the name `processing_result_[timestamp].pkl`.
+Additionally, a pickle file is written to the output directory with the name `processing_result_[timestamp].pkl`.
 It contains a mapping from the original files to the processed files, e.g. `multimedia/dog.jpg` → `tmp/0b/22/0b22570d-515f-4c3d-a6af-e42b458e7b2b.jp2`.